 - In Deployment Manager, you migrate rules from the upgraded cloned, staging environment to the production environment for each application using an upgrade pipeline.
 The upgrade pipeline includes two product rules that contain any upgrade fixes and confidence testing assets along with all required data instances to test the application.
-For details, see Configuring upgrade pipelines.
+For details, see Configuring upgrade pipelines in Deployment Manager.

 - If required, you select rules to sync from the production environment to the upgraded, cloned staging environment.
 For details, see Syncing rules between the production environment and the upgraded, cloned, staging environment in Deployment Manager.

 - You perform application compatibility testing and validation on the upgraded, cloned staging environment for up to ten business days, when they can make any changes or fixes necessary to verify expected application functionality while using the new version of Pega Infinity.
 You can continue to use standard deployment pipelines in Deployment Manager and should also migrate any changes to the cloned staging environment.
 Helpful resources include:

 - Pega upgrades your respective production environment during your defined maintenance window.